inbo/git-course/src/workflow_review.md

     - using the `Compare & pull request` button that appears after recent pushes
     - selecting your new feature branch and hitting the `New pull request` button
 - make sure the correct branches are indicated:
-    - 'base' mentions the branch where will merged to, often the master branch
+    - 'base' mentions the branch where will merged to, often the main branch
     - the 'compare' branch is your feature branch
 - adapt the title if needed, and describe what you did (you can scroll down to check your commits)
 - hit `Create Pull request`